Meet one of Australia’s largest and most iconic animals up close for FREE! Discover more about the Kangaroo Walkabout and red kangaroos below.

 Family Life: live in mobs comprised of a dominant male and his females and offspring

-Reproduction: single joeys are born after a one-month gestation
+Reproduction: single joeys are born after a 1-month gestation

 Macropods are marsupials, meaning that females carry their young in pouches and are able to pause their pregnancies if needed.
 Despite being blind, deaf, hairless, and the size of a jellybean when born, joeys are able to crawl into their mothers’ pouch, where they spend the next several months developing.